 In 1985, he made an unexpected return to first-team duty when Kent suddenly found themselves one short against the Australian touring team.
 The 2003 Canterbury Cricket week was the 50th he had attended, and to mark the occasion he was presented with an inscribed silver salver by the club’s chairman.

 Brian Luckhurst has been at the heart of Kent Cricket for more than 50 years.
 Firstly he was an outstanding player and then a variety of administrative capacities and finally as an immensely popular president.
 Throughout that time he was always caring, loyal, and totally committed to Kent.
 In turn, he was loved, admired, and respected by everyone involved at the club.

 Brian Luckhurst shrewdly worked out what he could and could not do.
-Thus he would have had an even better Test average if the selectors had assessed his ability as thoroughly.
+Thus, he would have had an even better Test average if the selectors had assessed his ability as thoroughly.
 He was robbed of one tour he should have made to India and Pakistan in 1972-73.
-Where his quick footedness against spin and reliable close catching would have been invaluable.
+Where his quick-footedness against spin and reliable close catching would have been invaluable.
 He was also chosen for one Australia in 1974-75 for which aged 35, he was ill-suited.

 In his List A career started from 1963 till 1976, he appeared in 173 matches, scoring 5,485 with a healthy average of 40.62 including 7 hundred and 39 fifties.
 His highest score was 142 along with 62 catches and 8 wickets.
-These records show he was a skillful batsman in all conditions but somehow could not utilize according to his talent he had.
+These records show he was a skillful batsman in all conditions but somehow could not utilize according to the talent he had.